 Widespread in Scotland and eastern England but especially Northumberland and the North East.
-Guppy found it scattered across England but with the main centres in Northumberland and Cumberland mirrored by Berwick, Roxburghshire and Dumfriesshire on the Scottish side.
+Henry Guppy considered it scattered across England but with the main centres in Northumberland and Cumberland mirrored by Berwickshire, Roxburghshire and Dumfriesshire on the Scottish side.
 The surname Scot often appears amongst the names of medieval mayors of Newcastle upon Tyne.

 Scottish surnames in North East England